The WHY in Business Processes: Discovery of Causal Execution Dependencies: Results

-In the second step of the evaluation, examining the hospital Sepsis dataset, we also searched for a situation where causal discovery uncovers a confounder execution pattern while conventional process mining yields a different structure.
+In the second step of the evaluation, examining the hospital Sepsis dataset, we also searched for a situation where \chdeleted[id=del]{causal discovery}\chadded[id=add]{CD} uncovers a confounder execution pattern while conventional process mining yields a different structure.
 Both the Heuristic mining algorithm and the IBM Process Mining tool revealed a sequential process structure related to the first three activities in the process: ER Registration, ER Triage, and ER Sepsis Triage as shown in Fig \ref{fig:ibm-pm-sepsis}.

 The Sepsis dataset also consists of a series of data attributes captured along the events.
 Among these attributes, the data about each ER Registration event also includes attributes reflective of SIRS (Systemic Inflammatory Response Syndrome) screening criteria.
 For Sepsis patients, screening is likely to trigger both the ER Triage and the ER Sepsis triage activities, where the completion of the former also triggers the execution of the latter.
 Hence, a sequential time-precedence relationship among the three activities as observed in the process mining result tells only a part of the story and requires further examination in order to determine if indeed the execution of both triage activities is in fact already determined by the SIRS screening during registration.